With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreArmstrong County Memorial Hospital Behavioral Health is one of mental health facilities in Kittanning, Pennsylvania, located at 1 Nolte Drive, 16201 zip code.
 Armstrong County Memorial Hospital Behavioral Health provides hospital inpatient treatment.
-Armstrong County Memorial Hospital Behavioral Health provides activity therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, young adults and adults.
-Armstrong County Memorial Hospital Behavioral Health also supports people with PTSD, seniors or older adults and people with trauma.
-Additional services provided at Armstrong County Memorial Hospital Behavioral Health include family psychoeducation and diet and exercise counseling.
+Armstrong County Memorial Hospital Behavioral Health provides activity therapy, behavior modification and individual psychotherapy to seniors 65 or older, young adults and adults.
+Armstrong County Memorial Hospital Behavioral Health also supports people with trauma, seniors or older adults and people requiring dual diagnosis treatment.
+Additional services provided at Armstrong County Memorial Hospital Behavioral Health include diet and exercise counseling and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.